Mark Escueta: Musical career

-Rivermaya (1994-present)
+Rivermaya (1994–present)

 Escueta began playing drums at the age of 13.
 He entered the Philippine music industry when he became the drummer of the band Bazurak where one of his bandmates, Nathan Azarcon was the bass player.
 Azarcon introduced Escueta to another band, Xaga, where Azarcon also played bass.
 In 1994, he replaced Rome Velayo as drummer and percussionist of Xaga which eventually disbanded and was renamed Rivermaya.
 He served as drummer of Rivermaya until 2011 when Ryan Peralta replaced him as the drummer.
-He gradually switch to guitars and also became of the lead vocalists of the band (along with Mike Elgar and later Nathan Azarcon).

-When Peralta left in May 2018, Escueta returned to playing drums permanently for the first time since 2011.
+He gradually switched to guitars and became the lead vocalist of the band (along with Mike Elgar and later Nathan Azarcon).
+Peralta left in May 2018 and Escueta resumed his role as the band’s drummer.

-On his birthday at January 9, 2016, he re-united with his former Rivermaya co-members, Perf de Castro, Nathan Azarcon and Rico Blanco for a "secret mini semi-reunion", following de Castro's gig at 19 East, Taguig.
+On his birthday at 9 January 2016, he re-united with his former Rivermaya co-members, Perf de Castro, Nathan Azarcon and Rico Blanco for a "surprise mini semi-reunion", following de Castro's gig at 19 East, Muntinlupa.